$50+ Million Recovered Since 2015

 Water heaters cause thousands of injuries each year in the U.S. While the majority of these injuries are scald or burn injuries, water heater explosions and fires can occur.
 In 2016, over 14,000 American Standard brand water heaters (30, 40 and 50 gallon capacity) were recalled due to a fire or explosion risk.
 The space between the burner flange and combustion chamber allows for contact between flammable liquid/gas and flammable vapor.

-Water heater injury cases accepted in New Jersey and Pennsylvania (Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County).
+Water heater injury cases accepted in New Jersey and Pennsylvania, including Philadelphia, Bucks, Chester, Delaware and Montgomery counties.
 Call for a FREE consultation.
 (610) 825-0500

 Water Heater Injury Lawsuits

 The Morris Wilson Knepp Jacquette law firm is currently investigating water heater injuries for possible liability claims against multiple parties, including landlords, property owners, installation companies and even product manufacturers.